Langevin dynamics of lattice Yang-Mills-Higgs and applications: Large limit for

 \section{Large $N$ limit for $M\in \{ \mS^{N-1}, G\}$}

-In the section we discuss the large $N$ limit problems by applying the Poincar\'e inequality.
+In this section we discuss the large $N$ limit of gauge invariant observables by applying the Poincar\'e inequality.
 For pure Yang--Mills, this was discussed in \cite{SZZ22}.
 Recall the gauge invariant observables Wilson loops and Wilson lines defined in \eqref{de:wlo} and \eqref{de:wl}.